Sunday, 1 July 2018

 'Balek' is not an obscure B-side by alternative-rock act Placebo but an obscure album track by a Belgian jazz combo of the same name.
 A guy called Marc Moulin was the prime mover, and his version of Placebo recorded three albums: Ball of Eyes in 1971, 1973 in 1973, and Placebo in 1974.
 'Balek' is the fourth track on 1973 and it also makes a showing on It’s a Rocky Road: Volume 2, a mix compiled by The Gaslamp Killer, which might explain how it ended up here.
 We’re talking jazz-funk, but what attracted me to it was the way the second blast of the trumpet is truncated and set slightly ahead of the beat.

 The Australian used to put on The Poets of Rhythm, often when he couldn’t be bothered to look for anything else.
 They play funk, but as the guy who used to own a pager was quick to point out there’s something not quite right about it.
-This is because they’re not black Americans recording in the 1970s but white Germans performing in the 1990s.
-This was not something I was entirely sure of, but the guy who used to own a pager, who is a musician, could immediately spot.
+This is because they’re not black Americans recording in the 1970s but white Germans performing in the 1990s, and the guy who used to own a pager, who is a musician, could tell.
 'More Mess on My Thing' is typical of their album Practice What You Preach, and if you like this sort of thing then don’t let my friend’s musical snobbery put you off.

-After the bearing witness to the depredations on show in the so-called documentary Dig! it had been gratifying to discover in 2015 that Anton Newcombe continued to produce music to such a high standard.
+After the bearing witness to the depredations on show in the documentary Dig! it had been gratifying to discover, in 2015, that Anton Newcombe continued to produce music to such a high standard.
 This is not to say that I'd purchased The Brian Jonestown Massacre album Revelation, but I had least deemed another of its tracks worthy for inclusion here the acoustic 'Nightbird'.
-[Edit: I ended up buying the album some years later and have bought other BJM records along the way.]

 I was excited to discover that PJ Harvey had a new album on the way and bought it almost on the day of release.
 Plenty of good tracks to choose from but I plumped for 'The Wheel' with its epic 1 minute-plus overture, replete with Iberian hand clapping, wailing guitar and saxophone.
 The lyric concerns Kosovo and the atrocities committed there.

-The Sleaford Mods in a more urgent mood: the ‘Nottz’ they’re tied up in refers to Nottingham, a town that gets a bad press these days but which I thought was rather pleasant when I went there 20-odd years ago.
+Sleaford Mods in a more urgent mood.
+The ‘Nottz’ they’re tied up in refers to Nottingham, a town that gets a bad press these days but which I thought was rather pleasant when I went there 20-odd years ago.
 (Take a drink in Ye Olde Trip to Jerusalem if you’re ever passing through).

 I don’t like The xx.
 My primary objection is Oliver Sim’s vocals, which sound like they’ve been cut four sheets to the wind.
 This is particularly evident in the song 'VCR'.
 So when my Australian co-worker went to put on In Colour by Jamie xx, who’s the principle songwriter for The xx, I wasn’t expecting much.
 How wrong I was.
-'Gosh' is a very odd tune, at once industrial and harmonic, that draws you in slowly.
-As The Australian rightly pointed out, it’s best played at a very high volume.
+'Gosh' is an odd, almost industrial sounding tune that draws you in very slowly.
+As The Australian rightly pointed out, it’s best played at a high volume.

 My enthusiasm for Chain & the Gang was reinvigorated after 2014’s Minimum Rock n Roll and I made a point of buying their new album on its release.
 It proved impossible to get hold of on vinyl and I would have to wait until the band toured the UK in February 2018 to obtain a copy.
 In the meantime, I listened to the record on-line and downloaded the track I wanted for my compilation: 'Come Over'.